genenetwork/gn-docs/blog/2021/proteome/Wang_WIlliams_Rat_Brain_Proteome_For_Blog.md

 controller of some subset of the nine proteins with variable expression that map to this region?

-Simple---clip out all of those positional candidate genes and paste them into the search **Get Any** window of GeneNetwork.
+Simple--clip out all of those positional candidate genes and paste them into the search **Get Any** window of GeneNetwork.
 It should look like
 this: